cairis-platform/cairis/docs/roles.rst

 Roles
 =====

-Roles represent the abstract classes representing human agents; these also encapsulate behaviours and responsibilities.
+Roles are abstract classes representing human agents; these also encapsulate behaviours and responsibilities.

 CAIRIS supports 6 types of role: